-The business use of your car usually is the largest tax deduction you can take to reduce your ridesharing business income.
-This is a big, big deal.
+The business use of your car can be a large tax deduction you can take to reduce your self-employed business income.
+This can be a big, big deal.
 Why two “bigs”?
-Because your business income is used to calculate two taxes: your personal income tax and your self-employment tax (the amount you pay into Social Security and Medicare as the “owner” of your rideshare business).
+Because your business income is used to calculate two taxes: your personal income tax and your self-employment tax (the amount you pay into Social Security and Medicare as the “owner” of your business).
 Maximizing your deduction for the business use of your car will help you minimize these taxes.

 The Actual Expenses method